 Your party can be as simple as inviting a few friends over, gathering a variety of spirits, and having glassware, water, and crackers on hand.
 It can also turn into a regular event, with each member of the party hosting once a month or so, each focusing on different distilled spirits.

 Invite Friends and Family to Join You

-Keep the event intimate with around 5-10 people.
+Keep the event intimate with around 5 to 10 people.
 This gives everyone an opportunity to sit and discuss their impressions of each bottling without becoming overwhelmed with too many opinions.

-Plan on at least two hours, or if you'd like to serve food before or after, allot four hours.
+Plan on at least two hours, or if you'd like to serve food before or after, allow four hours.

 Serving food after the tasting is best so that everyone has clean palates while sampling.

 - 5 to 7 bottles of your choice of spirits

 - Glasses or small plastic cups for tasting